pcaston/OpenPeerPower.github.io/source/_docs/installation/updating.markdown

 sudo docker pull homeassistant/raspberrypi3-homeassistant:latest
 ```

-After updating, you must start/restart Home Assistant for the changes to take effect.
+After updating, you must start/restart Open Peer Power for the changes to take effect.
 This means that you will have to restart `hass` itself or the [autostarting](/docs/autostart/) daemon (if applicable).
 Startup can take a considerable amount of time (i.e., minutes) depending on your device.
 This is because all requirements are updated as well.

-[BRUH automation](https://www.bruhautomation.io/) has created [a tutorial video](https://www.youtube.com/watch?v=tuG2rs1Cl2Y) explaining how to upgrade Home Assistant.
+[BRUH automation](https://www.bruhautomation.io/) has created [a tutorial video](https://www.youtube.com/watch?v=tuG2rs1Cl2Y) explaining how to upgrade Open Peer Power.

 #### Run a specific version

-In the event that a Home Assistant version doesn't play well with your hardware setup, you can downgrade to a previous release:
+In the event that a Open Peer Power version doesn't play well with your hardware setup, you can downgrade to a previous release:

 ```bash
 pip3 install homeassistant==0.XX.X